The-Heyman/Translator/README.md

 # Text Translator

-Simple python function to translate text from on language to another
+Simple python function to translate text from one language to another